 My plant survives the occasional frost (one or two light episodes per year); but in very cold areas, it should be grown as an annual, or potted up and kept under cover in winter.
-In fact, it is a great plant for a large pot and can be shaped into a sphere, as illustrated at left.
-I have seen a miniature version of the plant, which might be more controllable than the usual form!
+In fact, it is a great plant for a large pot and can be shaped into a sphere, as illustrated at left; or it can be grown in a hanging basket.
+I have seen a miniature version of the plant, called 'Diamond Dazzler', which might be more controllable than the usual form!

 All Euphorbia have an irritant sap in their stems so take care when handling these plants and always wear gloves when pruning.
 Be very careful not to get any sap in your eyes as this can cause damage to them.